Xorlent/Fort-Knocks/README.md

       - Enter "SSLAUTHORIZED" for the variable name and select "SSLAUTHORIZED" for the KV namespace
       - Click "Save and deploy"
    - Click on the "Quick Edit" button at the top right area of the page
-     - Copy and paste the full contents of the vpn-allowlist.ts file into the editor window
+     - Copy and paste the full contents of the vpn-allowlist.js file into the editor window
      - Edit the AllowedIPs string variable to include only IP addresses that should be permitted to retrieve the IP blocklist and click "Save and deploy."

 ### Firewall Setup